Authentication

 ## Security Best Practices

-* Never commit API keys to version control
+* Never commit API keys to version control.

-* Rotate keys periodically via `POST /v1/api-keys/:id/rotate`
+* Rotate keys periodically via `POST /v1/api-keys/:id/rotate` (or `tokenbot apikey`).

-* Use the minimum required scopes
+* Use the minimum required permissions for each key.

-* Enable 2FA on your account
+* Enable 2FA on your account.